 Between 2010 – 2015, PET managed a Youth Ecology Education Project financed by a £462,000 grant from the Junior Climate Challenge Fund (JCCF) for the Moray Junior Eco-Forum; it was also successfully taken overseas!

 Now the basis of PET’s Affordable Housing program, from 2013 we fundraised for, and now manage four East Whins units as “Section 75” housing.
 We fully own two flats, which are dedicated to community elder care, while two are held in shared ownership.

-In 2015, after PET’s participation at the COP21 at Paris, PET produced a first Carbon Footprint Assessment.
-This showed an average Findhorn Eco-Community Carbon Footprint of 9.5 tonnes/year – effectively the UK average.
+In 2015, after PET’s participation at the COP21 in Paris, PET produced a first Carbon Footprint Assessment.
+This showed an average Findhorn Community Carbon Footprint of 9.5 tonnes of CO2e/capita/year – effectively the UK average.
 We aim to re-calculate & publish this annually.